uploadcare/uploadcare-wordpress/uploadcare/readme.txt

 It also gives a way to use CDN operations after file is uploaded.

-You can find more information about [Uploadcare](http://uploadcare.com/)
+You can find more information about [Uploadcare](http://uploadcare.com/).

 == Installation ==

+Create your personal account at [Uploadcare](http://uploadcare.com/)

-[Download the latest release](https://github.com/uploadcare/uploadcare-wordpress/downloads).
+Download the latest release.
 The zip file contains the Wordpress plugin itself and all dependencies.

 Uzip file to your wp-content/plugins folder.